uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/image-compression-using-jpeg.md

 {image file-path="img/chapters/zoomed-eye-highlighted.png" alt="This image has a red box around five pixels that gradually change from very dark to very light in colour."}

-Run-length encoding wouldn't work in this situation.
+Run length encoding wouldn't work in this situation.
 You could use a variation that specifies a pixel's colour, and then says how many of the following pixels are the same colour, but although most adjacent pixels are nearly the same, the chances of them being identical are very low, and there would be almost no runs of identical colours.

 But there is a way to take advantage of the gradually changing colours.